LADI/jack-select/README.md

     $ cd jack-select
     $ [sudo] make PREFIX=/usr install

-This will install the `jack-select` program, the `jackselect` Python package, the `jack-select.1` man page and the `jack-select.desktop` file and the `jack-select.png` icon to provide a desktop start menu entry.
+This will install the `jack-select` executable, the `jackselect` Python package, the `jack-select.1` man page and the `jack-select.desktop` file and the `jack-select.png` icon to provide a desktop start menu entry.
 It will also install the required Python dependencies if they haven't been installed yet.

-If you want to install jack-select only for the current user, replace the last command above with:
+If you want to install **jack-select** only for the current user, replace the last command above with:

     $ make install-user

 This will not install the man page.

-You can start jack-select from your desktop's XDG-compatible start menu or add it to your autostart folder (e.g. `~/.config/autostart`) to have it started along your with your desktop.
+You can start **jack-select** from your desktop's XDG-compatible start menu or add or link the `jack-select.desktop` file into your autostart folder (e.g.
+`~/.config/autostart`) to have it started along your with your desktop.

 **Note:**
 If you do not have installed `PyGObject` and/or `dbus-python` via your